Back to the Beginning

 * * * * *

-As always, as well, it was possible for the same person to be counted in two different locations in the same census year, if they were inclined to live in one and visit in the other, so we can't really say anything that is 100% definitive about these census records.
+As always, as well, it was possible for the same person to be counted in two different locations in the same census year, if they were inclined to live in one and visit in the other, so we can't really say anything that is 100% definitive about the census records.

 11. Was John Dibble of Sanford, Broome County, NY the son of Rev War Vet Henry Dibble Jr?